wkaisertexas/ros2_tracing_cpp/README.md

 ## Installation

-To use ROS2 Tracing C++, you must first:
+To use ROS 2 Tracing C++, you must first:

 1. installing the Linux Trace Toolkit: next generation(LTTNG)
-2. installing ros2 tracetools and building your code with tracing enabled
+2. installing ros 2 tracetools and building your code with tracing enabled
 3. download and move the plugin from the releases page

-If you want to build from source, you then must
+If you want to build ROS 2 Tracing C++ from source, you then must

-3. building `babeltrace2` from source
+4. building `babeltrace2` from source
-4. building the plugin `libros2_tracing_cpp.so`
+5. building the plugin `libros2_tracing_cpp.so`

 ### Installing LTTNG